nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 # use axes handle to plot xy data and get the plot artist in return
 la, = ax.plot(x, y, '*-r')
-# In the format string, * means marker, - means normal line, r means red color
+# In the format string, * means marker style, - means normal line, r means red color

 # print the plot
 plt.show()